Transfer operators and dimension of bad sets for non-uniform Fuchsian lattices: Cantor sets and subshifts of finite type

 which corresponds to 2 forbidden values for $\chi_1$, and thus 2 forbidden values for $\chi_0$, because the map $\phi_{(1)}$ is a bijection.
 Therefore there are at most 5 forbidden values for $\chi_0$, and thus at least 1 possible choice, which determines a word $X\in\cW$ as required.

 Assume now that $\cA$ has only 4 letters, denoted $ a,b,\widehat{a},\widehat{b} $.
-The two corresponding generators $F_a,F_b$ of $\Gamma_0$ are either both parabolic (with different fixed point in $\partial\DD$) or both hyperbolic (with different axis which intersect transversally).
+The two corresponding generators $F_a,F_b$ of $\Gamma_0$ are either both parabolic (with different fixed point in $\partial\DD$) or both hyperbolic (with different axis which intersect transversally, where the axis of an hyperbolic element $G$ is the geodesics whose endpoints are the fixed points of $G$).
 In both cases we find a cuspidal word $X\in\cW$ as required considering all possible values for the pair $(a_n,b_0)$, that is all possible values for the last letter of $W'$ and for the first of $W$.
 More precisely, for any value of $(a_n,b_0)$ we exhibit a concatenation of 3 cuspidal words of the form

 If $F_a,F_b$ are both parabolic, then there are in total 12 different type of cuspidal words: 3 of them start with the letter $a$, that is

 while the other 9 are obtained in the obvious way replacing the role of letters.
 For $a_n=a$ there are 4 possible values of $b_0$, and the list below gives, for each case, a $X\in\cW$ such that the concatenation $W\ast X\ast W'$ satisfies Condition~\eqref{EquationDefinitionTransitionMatrix}: